Eli-Par/Journey-Save-Editor-Windows/README.md

 # Journey Save Editor Windows
 Controls: P to view path to save file
           L to change save file path being used
+          Click on a player name in the companion list to copy their profile link

 Development Files https://github.com/zackmichaels5/Journey-Save-Editor